Open Bible Data Home About News OET Key

 (And it chanced that as soon as we had launched forth and were departed from them we came with a straight course unto Choon and the day followinge unto the Rhodes and from thence unto Patara. )

-WYC And whanne it was don, that we schulden seile, and weren passid awei fro hem, with streiyt cours we camen to Choum, and the day suynge to Rodis, and fro thennus to Patiram, and fro thennus to Myram.
+Wyc And whanne it was don, that we schulden seile, and weren passid awei fro hem, with streiyt cours we camen to Choum, and the day suynge to Rodis, and fro thennus to Patiram, and fro thennus to Myram.

-(And when it was done, that we should seile, and were passid away from them, with streiyt cours we came to Choum, and the day suynge to Rodis, and from thence to Patiram, and from thence to Myram.)
+(And when it was done, that we should seile, and were passed away from them, with streiyt cours we came to Choum, and the day suynge to Rodis, and from thence to Patiram, and from thence to Myram.)

-LUT Als es nun geschah, daß wir, von ihnen gewandt, dahinfuhren, kamen wir stracks Laufs gen Kos und am folgenden Tage gen Rhodus und von dannen gen Patara.
+Luth Als es nun geschah, daß wir, von ihnen gewandt, dahinfuhren, kamen wir stracks Laufs gen Kos und am folgenden Tage gen Rhodus und von dannen gen Patara.

-CLV Cum autem factum esset ut navigaremus abstracti ab eis, recto cursu venimus Coum, et sequenti die Rhodum, et inde Pataram.[fn]
+ClVg Cum autem factum esset ut navigaremus abstracti ab eis, recto cursu venimus Coum, et sequenti die Rhodum, et inde Pataram.[fn]

 21.1 Cum autem, etc. Coum, Rhodum, inde Pataram.
 RAB.
 Cous et Patara insulæ sunt.